w3f/Grants-Program/applications/liberland.md

 The powers of the Executive in Liberland are to govern directly on-chain within the limits of Congress's laws and off-chain as well in the metaverse and later the real-life state.

-More complex State actors might create specialized parachains which would govern their municipalities or even byzantine central bureaucracies.
+More complex State actors might create specialized parachains which would govern their municipalities or even more complex central bureaucracies.
 Given that States generate traffic as a matter of course, such systems are very interesting for Validators and Nominators and virtually non-existent in the current space.